Pain · Procurement

 Rebuild the quote shape.
 Brief the seat.
 Hold the price.

 Stage two: rebuild the US quote template.
-Fix the fields the US procurement reader expects.
+Fix the fields the US procurement buyer expects.
 USD total.
 Named US application engineer with US phone.
 US warranty language with defined remedy.
 Payment net 30 from delivery.
 Capped liability.
 In-bound freight and damage assigned clearly.
 US-side service commitment.
 Governing-law field flagged for counsel.
 Price holds.
 The shape changes.

 Stage three: brief the US sales seat on the new document.
 Replace the existing template across the US team.
 Train the application engineers on the new field set.
 Route the US quote line through the new contact path.
-The US sales head now has a procurement-ready document to send, not a translated DACH file with a USD label.
+The US sales head now has a procurement-fit document to send, not a translated DACH file with a USD label.

 Before rebuild (DE quote shape)After rebuild (US quote shape)